How to source, secure and nurture transformative gifts, grants & partnerships through:

 Success in business has enabled Charles to be a major donor to numerous causes across health, medical research, the arts, disability, indigenous youth, and faith-based organisations.

-Jeremy Byrne is Charles’ nephew, and has carved his own successful career in business as the co-founder and Director of well-known furniture retailer Coco Republic.
+Jeremy Byrne is Charles’ nephew, and has carved his own successful career in business as the Co-owner and Executive Director of well-known furniture retailer Coco Republic.
 Jeremy is also a major donor to a number of causes.

 Come and learn what motivates these two philanthropists to support the community, and how they like to engage with charity and nonprofit organisations.
 And as uncle and nephew, they will discuss the role of philanthropy within their broader family and how they are trying to embed it as a family value.